 New Hampshire 4-H Horse members and volunteers from across New Hampshire gathered at Oak Hill Farm in Croydon on Sunday, April 30th for the NH 4-H Horse Judging and Hippology Contests.
 The morning was spent judging four classes of horses at the farm.
 Participants then travelled to Sunapee Middle High School to give oral reasons for their class placings or to participate in the 4-H Hippology Contest.

 Hippology is a comprehensive horse knowledge event, consisting of a hands-on problem solving phase, a written test, identification of items in a station component, and horse judging.
 Read More

 4-H Annual Awards Dinner

-The 2016 Cheshire County 4-H Awards Supper was recently held at the Walpole Town Hall, and was hosted by the Bits and Bridles and Great River 4-H clubs of Walpole.
+The Cheshire County 4-H Awards Supper held at the Walpole Town Hall was hosted by the Bits and Bridles and Great River 4-H clubs of Walpole.
 This event was to celebrate the achievements of 4-H leaders and members in Cheshire County.

 The first session of the 4-H B.e G.I.F.T.S.
 Program held a Community Science Fair at Symonds Elementary School.
 Twenty children ages 7-11 shared four climate change experiments with parents and community members.